Schema

 All measurements use SI / metric units as the canonical format,

 following international diving standards (PADI, SSI).
-Field names encode the unit:

 Client applications handle imperial conversion for display (meters × 3.28084 = feet).